Localization Under Consistent Assumptions Over Dynamics: Experiments

 \subsection{Map creation}

-Two maps were created from each of the sequences 1 and 8, yielding total of 4 maps.
+Two maps were created from two sequences, yielding four maps.

-The first map is the state-of-the-art baseline \gls{ndt-om}, created using all of the measurements.
-As the \gls{ndt-om} removes the dynamic objects from the map with an inverse sensor model similarly to a regular occupancy map, the map contains with only static and semi-static objects.
+The first map is the state-of-the-art baseline \gls{ndt-om}, created using all measurements, \ie{} $\delta_m = \{ \mathcal{S}, \mathcal{E}, \mathcal{D} \}$.
+However, as the measurement model of \gls{ndt-om} removes the dynamic objects, the map contains only static and semi-static objects.
 This method is referred to as the baseline mapping method.

-The second map is consistent to the assumptions over dynamics by using only static measurements \ie{} $\delta_m = \{ \mathcal{S} \}$.
-This map is created using the semantic label filter (Section \ref{sec:filters}) to only retain measurements resulting from static objects, and is referred to as the static mapping method.
+The second map uses only static measurements, \ie{} $\delta_m = \{ \mathcal{S} \}$.
+This map is created using the semantic label filter (Section \ref{sec:filters}) to retain only measurements resulting from static objects and is referred to as the static mapping method.

-Both maps were created using \gls{ndt-om} fusion method \cite{stoyanov_normal_2013} using ground truth poses, voxel size of $0.6$ m and submaps with the dimensions $(x,y,z)$ of $(200, 200, 20)$m.
-All of the experiments were run at $0.2 \times$ real time.
-The parameters were chosen using practical experience with the method.
+Both maps were created using \gls{ndt-om} fusion method \cite{stoyanov_normal_2013} using ground truth poses, voxel size of $0.6$ m, inside the range proposed by the authors, and sub-maps with the dimensions $(x,y,z)$ of $(200, 200, 20)$m.
+All of the experiments were run at $0.2$ of real-time.